ringcentral/ringcentral-api-docs/docs/basics/your-rc-phone.md

 * Voicemail - to retrieve, listen to, and delete voicemails.
 * Call Control - to hang-up, hold, flip, forward calls placed to sandbox numbers.

-You can use several phone with your sandbox account to make and receive calls.
+Several RingCentral phones can be used with your sandbox account to make and receive calls.

 1. [RingCentral Phone](https://www.ringcentral.com/apps/rc-phone) available in our App Gallery.
 This is a full-featured, production application with many features, including making/receiving calls, accessing voicemail, call control, SMS, etc.
 1. [Embeddable Widget](https://ringcentral.github.io/ringcentral-embeddable/).
-This is a full-featured, production read web developer tool that can be used to integrate RingCentral functionality with your web app.
+This is a full-featured, production ready developer tool that can be used to integrate RingCentral functionality with your web app.
 1. [WebRTC Demo App](https://ringcentral.github.io/ringcentral-web-phone/).
 This is a WebRTC voice endpoint that implements inbound and outbound calls with various call controls.

 More information is available below on using and configuring these endpoints to work in Sandbox and to configure your app if needed.